aa-ag/uniqueemails/README.md

 - Run `cd uniqueemails`
 - Run `docker-compose up`
 - Open `http://127.0.0.1:5000/` | You should see a `status: ok`
-- Now you can input different lists via Postman
+- Enjoy!
+Now you can, for example, input different lists via Postman

 ### Contact